pyppeteer/pyppeteer/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-## Differences between puppeteer and pyppeteer2
+## Differences between puppeteer and pyppeteer

-pyppeteer2 strives to replicate the puppeteer API as close as possible, however, fundamental differences between Javascript and Python make this difficult to do precisely.
-More information on specifics can be found in the [documentation](https://pyppeteer.github.io/pyppeteer2/reference.html).
+pyppeteer strives to replicate the puppeteer API as close as possible, however, fundamental differences between Javascript and Python make this difficult to do precisely.
+More information on specifics can be found in the [documentation](https://pyppeteer.github.io/pyppeteer/reference.html).

 ### Keyword arguments for options

-puppeteer uses an object for passing options to functions/methods. pyppeteer2 methods/functions accept both dictionary (python equivalent to JavaScript's objects) and keyword arguments for options.
+puppeteer uses an object for passing options to functions/methods. pyppeteer methods/functions accept both dictionary (python equivalent to JavaScript's objects) and keyword arguments for options.

 Dictionary style options (similar to puppeteer):